Survey Proposals

 These summarised survey results will be archived on the BESS web pages to allow access to other researchers.

-BESS will limit the number of surveys to a maximum of three per year.
+BESS will limit the number of surveys to a maximum of four per year.
 Only well-constructed surveys which adhere to the above principles will be selected for circulation to the membership.
 The Research Committee will provide this quality assurance by objectively assessing the surveys submitted to BESS.

 Appropriately constructed surveys following the above guidelines should be submitted using the form below.